 YY: Where is the field going—will psychiatry use more machine learning?
 Or will there still be a psychiatrist in the clinic?

-JMM: I think a psychiatrist is always needed.
+JMM: I think machine learning will be more used, but a psychiatrist will always be needed.
 I think whatever we do, it's just to add information, and help with diagnoses and clinical decisions.

 Building models: from assumptions to complexity

 “You should always start with the simplest possible model and add complexity as needed”